kranthikumar-2k25/my-cyber-journey/MASTER_CONCEPTS.md

 1. Every new day, add the new concepts to the right section.
 2. The daily quiz (Section 3) pulls random questions from this entire list.
 3. If I get a question wrong, it goes back into rotation until I master it.
+4. Paste this file at the start of any new AI session to restore full memory.